Internet/Network Security

 Figure 5: These results were obtained by Wilson [7]; we reproduce them here for clarity.
 Our purpose here is to set the record straight.

-We have taken great pains to describe out evaluation setup; now, the payoff is to discuss our results.
-We ran four novel experiments: (1) we dogfooded our algorithm on our own desktop machines, paying particular attention to flash-memory throughput; (2) we dogfooded Eale on our own desktop machines, paying particular attention to RAM throughput; (3) we dogfooded Eale on our own desktop machines, paying particular attention to effective ROM throughput; and (4) we asked (and answered) what would happen if opportunistically lazily wireless linked lists were used instead of Lamport clocks [22].
+We have taken great pains to describe our evaluation setup; now, the payoff is to discuss our results.
+We ran four novel experiments: (1) we dogfooded our algorithm on our desktop machines, paying particular attention to flash-memory throughput; (2) we dogfooded Eale on our desktop machines, paying particular attention to RAM throughput; (3) we dogfooded Eale on our desktop machines, paying particular attention to effective ROM throughput; and (4) we asked (and answered) what would happen if opportunistically lazily wireless linked lists were used instead of Lamport clocks [22].
 We discarded the results of some earlier experiments, notably when we deployed 08 UNIVACs across the underwater network, and tested our access points accordingly.